uberspark/uberxmhf/xmhf/doc/drtm-design.md

 * AMD calls the launched environment a Secure Loader Block (SLB).
 * It is necessary to clear any microcode patches on all APs (and BSP) before attempting SKINIT.
 * The SLB must start on a 64KB-aligned physical address.
+* The first 4 bytes of the SLB are its header (size and entry point).
 * Execution of the SLB starts in 32-bit flat protected mode.
 Only CS and SS are valid.
 EAX contains the SL base address.
 EDX contains some CPU information.
 ESP initialized to the top of 64K.
 * **Important**: Upon entry into the SLB, CS and SS are valid.
 DS is not.
 * It is possible for launch to fail.
 The SLB will still get control but PCR 17 will not hold the correct value.